 Affiliate Disclosure Statement: As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this post are affiliate links, which means that I will earn a commission if you choose to make a purchase.
 I only recommend products I have tried and used.

 This is my simple gluten-free bread recipe that has taken many years to get right.
 Like you, I was a beginner.
 Like you, I was intimidated by the thought of making any kind of bread, let alone gluten-free.
 I’ve attempted many loaves of gluten-free bread.
 Most were either flat like a brick, too moist, or tasted terrible and ended up in the trash.
 I even had the bread dough bubble up over my bread machine, and make an awful mess.
 So, I am thrilled to bring you this recipe.
 Go ahead and give it a try.

 First, place your oven rack on the lowest setting and place a baking stone on top.
 Then preheat your oven to 425 degrees.
 While your oven is preheating, follow the steps below.

 Check your bread dough frequently.
 When the bread is almost to the top of the pan, turn the oven down to 375 degrees.

 Store the bread in an airtight container at room temperature for 3-4 days or in the refrigerator for 1-2 weeks.

-When making gluten-free bread, use room temperature ingredients.
-Having your ingredients at room temperature activates the yeast quicker.
+When making gluten-free bread, use room-temperature ingredients.
+Having your ingredients at room temperature activates the yeast more quickly.
 An easy way to get your ingredients to room temperature is to measure out your flours, and set them out on your counter overnight or at least 1-2 hours before baking.
 Set out your eggs and other perishable ingredients about 1-2 hours before baking.

 Blessings, Laura xo